Read our Creality CP-01 review to find out the features, specs, performance and cost of this 3-in-1 3D printer.

-More on that in the following review.
+More details in the following Creality CP-01 review.

-Unboxing, scope of delivery and assembly
+Unboxing, Scope of delivery and Assembly

-If, on the other hand, you cannot reach the screw holes for the heatbed, we recommend loosening the lower cover for the electronics on the housing.
+If you cannot reach the screw holes for the heatbed, we recommend loosening the lower cover for the electronics on the housing.

 Of course, none of this prevents me from testing the printer anyway.
 After all, it is not only possible to read files via SD card, but also to feed the printer directly to the (micro) USB port of the printer via a connected laptop.